AdaptiveCpp/AdaptiveCpp/doc/hcf.md

 The Open SYCL runtime can be instructed to dump the HCF data embedded in the application by setting the environment variable `HIPSYCL_HCF_DUMP_DIRECTORY` [(details)](env_variables.md).

-`hipsycl-hcf-tool` can be used to inspect or alter HCF files.
+`opensycl-hcf-tool` can be used to inspect or alter HCF files.

 ## HCF definition